jhqtok/ExperimentFramework/docs/user-guide/advanced.md

 }
 ```

-This ensures users in different tenants can receive different trial assignments.
+This ensures users in different tenants can receive different condition assignments.

 ## Performance Considerations